aquafir/ACE.BaseMod/Samples/Expansion/Readme.md

 ### Todo

-* Reversible weighted Augmentations
-* Add CommandCategory attributes
-  * Add batch load to startup

-*
 * EquipmentCache caps
 * Need to use [different collections](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/data-structures-for-parallel-programming) for parallel support?
+* Mutations
   * Check mutations compatibility
+  * Don't patch various MutatorHooks if they have no Mutator with that type

+*
 * ~~ArrayOf for pools for constant time sampling?~~
 * If ACE ever goes .NET >7 should switch to polymorphic serialization
 * Currently doesn't wipe a set/proc if one exists and a mutation isn't rolled.